nickdesaulniers/nickdesaulniers.github.com/source/_posts/2017-05-16-submitting-your-first-patch-to-the-linux-kernel-and-responding-to-feedback.markdown

 ```

 You don’t need to use command line arguments to cc yourself, assuming you set
-up git correctly, git-email should add you to the cc line as the author of the
+up git correctly, git send-email should add you to the cc line as the author of
-patch.
+the patch.
 Send the patch just to yourself and make sure everything looks ok.

 ## Step 7: get maintainers